This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

 All the custom pieces were made by the cabinet maker, and then he brought them over when it was time to install.

 In order to get the custom piece to fit, the wall had to be cut into the interior soffit (top left photo), and we had to work with reinstalling the insulation – but it was, without a doubt, 100% worth it.
 Here’s a look at some of the work that went into getting the hood in place and on its way to being done:

 We put in a brand-new farmhouse sink and this faucet.
 I love how the faucet looks, but have to say I should’ve listened to the reviews.
-They weren’t great, but I thought I might get lucky with it.
+They weren’t the best reviews, but I thought I might get lucky with the faucet.
 It is beautiful – but the sprayer leaks! edited to add: The faucet was wonderful with no problems for the 6 years we lived here.
 The sprayer just needed a new little piece to make it all work fine.

-Beside the hood, the other major change we made to the kitchen is the island!
+Besides the hood, the other major change we made to the kitchen is the island!
 I can’t wait to share all the little details and surprises it has later on!
 The big changes here came from changing the layout, removing the step, and removing the hanging chairs.
-We used the existing island, but just rearranged the cabinets for the best use.
+We used the existing island but just rearranged the cabinets for the best use.

 The final island is amazing, but here are some pictures of the process it took to get there:

 One of the biggest transformations to any room are the colors, and I love the way that choosing to lighten the cabinets changed the whole room.
 The paint I chose for the walls is Edgecomb Gray from Benjamin Moore.
 For the cabinets and crown molding, I went with White Dove, also from Benjamin Moore.

 For all the cabinet doors, we set up a “spray room” in the basement where the painters could take everything and spray them in there.
 It reduced the mess and made clean up really easy!

 I’m having so much fun sharing this process with you!
 Be sure to stick around for the finished kitchen reveal and all the details!